Due Leoni-Fontana Candida (Rome Metro)

 Due Leoni-Fontana Candida is a station of Line C of the Rome Metro.
 It is located along the Via Casilina, on Via della Stazione Due Leoni.
-The previous train station of the Rome–Pantano railway line closed in 2008 and was totally rebuilt into the current Metro station; the stop was opened on 9 November 2014.
+The previous train station of the Rome–Pantano railway line closed in 2008 and was totally rebuilt into the current Metro station; the stop was opened in November 2014.

+Nearby amenities

+The station is in walking distance from many cafes, restaurants, and shops.
+Primarily a "suburban" residential area, there are two parks directly adjacent to the station, to the north and south.
+There is also a relatively large parking lot ("exchange car parks") immediately to the north, and connections to local buses to the south.